TScan Therapeutics, Inc. Fair Value Disclosure

 Assets and Liabilities Not Carried at Fair Value

 The carrying value of accounts payable and accrued expenses that are reported on the consolidated balance sheets approximate fair value due to the short-term nature of these liabilities.
-Based on the borrowing rates currently available to the Company for bank loans with similar maturities, the fair value of long-term debt is approximately equal to its carrying amount as of December 31, 2025 and 2024.
+Based on the borrowing rates currently available to the Company for bank loans with similar maturities, the fair value of long-term debt is approximately equal to its carrying amount as of December 31, 2024.

 About Fair Value Disclosures